arow-oss/arow.info-blog/preprocessed-site/posts/2015-12-17-purescript-intro.markdown

 ### Grunt

 Grunt is a build tool similar to Gulp.
-It does not seem to be used much in the PureScript community, but you occasionally see references to it.
+At one point, Grunt was the common build tool, but it has since became Pulp and Gulp.
+Grunt is no longer used to build PureScript code.

 If you are interested, here is an [article](https://medium.com/@preslavrachev/gulp-vs-grunt-why-one-why-the-other-f5d3b398edc4#.p71z2qybh)